-Our goal is to ensure trans and gender non-conforming students receive the highest quality care in a supportive, respectful space.
+Our goal is to ensure trans, nonbinary and gender diverse students receive the highest quality care in a supportive, respectful space.

-Key services include appropriate cancer screening (PAPs, prostates, and more), STD screening, hormone therapy (Female to Male; Male to Female), and coordination of care and outside referrals.
+Key services include appropriate cancer screening (PAPs, prostates, and more), STD screening, hormone therapy (testosterone or estrogen, testosterone blockers, etc.), and coordination of care and outside referrals.
 Since each person has a different story and may be at a different stage in their transition, we suggest you make an appointment with one of the Trans Care Team clinicians.
 This allows us to get to know you, review your medical history, and work with you to get you the assistance you need.

-If you are considering hormone therapy, we strongly recommend viewing Female to Male or Male to Female before your medical visit to help you identify issues you would like to review with your clinician.
+If you are considering hormone therapy, we strongly recommend learning more about starting testosterone or starting estrogen or testosterone blockers, etc. before your medical visit to help you identify issues you would like to review with your clinician.

 - Call Clinic 3 at (510) 643-7110 and ask to speak with the clinic nurse.
 The clinic nurse can arrange an appointment and prepare you for your visit.